-Explore the Venetian Fortezza fortress on the "Paleokastro" hill, located on the west side of the city.
-Built in 1573-1580 by the Venetians in order to protect the city.
+The Venetian ‘’Fortezza’’ fortress is located on the west side of the city on the "Paleokastro" hill.
+The fortress is built in 1573-1580 by the Venetians in order to protect the city.
 It houses the temple of Saint Nicolo, and remains of buildings where exhibitions are now hosted.

 The Rimondi Fountain is at Sq.
-Titou Petihaki, in 1626 by the city's Rector A. Rimondi original town water source, it was located in the center of the Venetian city.
+Titou Petihaki, and is founded in 1626 by the city's Rector A. Rimondi original town water source; it was located in the center of the Venetian city.
 Today the fountain still springs water through the three lion heads.

 Loggia is at Konstantinos Palaiologos St. and it was built during the 16th century by Michel Snamicheli, it was an eminent building of the city centre and a meeting point for the nobles.
 Today loggia hosts a market of archeological art copies.

-During the Venetian times the Mosque "Neratzes" was a church dedicated to the Mary of Augustans.
-In 1657 turned the temple into a mosque named "Neratze".
+The Mosque "Neratzes", during the Venetian times was a church dedicated to the Mary of Augustans.
+The Church turned in 1657 to mosque named "Neratze".
 Today the Mosque "Neratzes" is hosting the city conservatoire.
 It is located at Emmanouil Vernadou.

-Near Neratzes is the church of Saint Francesco, one of the most important monuments of Rethymno with a unique and impressive architecture.
+The church of Agios Francescos is located near the Mosque “Neratzes”, one of the most important monuments of Rethymno with a unique and impressive architecture.
 It was the main temple of the Monastery of the Francesca Order.
 From 2016 the archeological museum of Rethymno is hosted at Saint Francesco Church.

 The old harbor and the lighthouse is one of the most picturesque sights of Rethymno and a must visit spot for everyone.
 This lonely lighthouse is of the Ottoman period.
 The founder was Mehmet Allie, governor of Crete 1830- 1840 and founder of the Farouk family of Egypt.
 Stripped away of its old use, today it stands at the entrance of the old port as a proud reminder of simpler times.

-After a long walk in the old town pause and relax underneath the citrus, pines and palm trees in the municipal garden located at the center of the city.
+Municipal garden.
+It is located in the center of the city full of oranges, pines and palm trees.
 Embrace spiritual detoxification and family bonding through experiencing shared activities in the natural beauty of the garden and multitude of recreational opportunities at an array of a new playground with several playing activities specially designed to be friendly for children with special needs.

-Cretan olive oil and oil based cosmetics, local red wine and tsikoudia, graviera and other traditional Cretan cheeses, the beneficial Cretan herbs, as well as the retro traditional hand sewn needlework.
+Cretan olive oil and oil based cosmetics, local red wine , tsikoudia, graviera and other traditional cretan cheeses, the beneficial cretan herbs, as well as the retro traditional handmade needlework.